Browse the topics below for answers to commonly asked questions.

 Policy LR7 is intended to implement the duty imposed by the BC Human Rights Code to protect people with disabilities.
 The concept of physical disability is defined by case law as generally indicating a physiological state that is involuntary, has some degree of permanence, and impairs the person’s ability, in some measure, to carry out the normal functions of life.
 The same standard is applied for mental disability.

-By contrast, temporary injuries or other health issues are not considered to be disabilities under this definition given their lack of permanence and are therefore not covered by Policy LR7.
+Temporary injuries or other health issues are not considered to be disabilities under this definition given their lack of permanence and are not covered by Policy LR7.
 For the purposes of this policy, UBC has defined temporary health issues to be any temporary medical impairment or injury that is unrelated to a disability and is likely to be substantially resolved in less than an academic term.
 Students with temporary health issues would follow the Senate Regulation on Academic Concessions set out in the UBC Academic Calendar.

 What are some examples of temporary health issues?